My friend Viktor Grgic wrote:

 Kris goes on to describe ways they mitigated this.

 As far as I can tell as of May 2018, using a strict definition of Scrum, no, it does not yet exist for hardware at significant scale.
-But if I were doing hardware development I’d be learning as much as I could from Kris Dobelstein and others who are attempting it.
+But it’s coming.
+If I were doing hardware development I’d be learning as much as I could from Kris Dobelstein and others who are attempting it.

 Also keep an eye on the BMW Group Autonomous Driving Campus.
 BMW has realized that geographical-distribution slows them down, so they’ve been closing down plants to bring people together to develop self driving cars.
 According to BMW’s video, they will be doing Large Scale Scrum (LeSS), currently the most mature framework that’s legitimately Agile.

-Disclosure: I’ve met some cool Dynon people, but unfortunately I wasn’t their trainer. ↩
+Disclosure: I’ve met some cool Dynon people, but unfortunately I wasn’t their trainer.
+Same with GrooveX. ↩